Werekracken/tome-wkbeholder/readme.md

 - v1.0.3 Make Beholder playable in Embers of Rage.
 - v1.0.4 Make all classes (except wilders) available to the Beholder race.
 Make beholders levitate by default instead of at stage 5 growth.
 Changed them from starting with 10 infravision to getting +2 infravision for each growth stage.
 - v1.7.3 Bumping version number to fix the fact that tome version and addon version got switched up.
+- v1.7.4 Change Temporal Gaze to not kill the target when it's over and to not follow you around.
+Reduce cooldown and duration of Temporal Gaze.
+Fix talent cooldown reduction while beholder addon is active (like with Windtouched Speed).